DavesCodeMusings/CloudPi/docs/document-structure.md

 Not every application will have all the files listed above, but when they do, the order is important: pre-deploy, docker-compose, post-deploy.

 ## Next Steps
+Unlike many documents you may have read, there is no _Conclusion_ section here.
+Most conclusions are poorly written bits of "now you know how to do X, Y and Z. Isn't that great?"
+I will never waste your time with a conclusion.

+Furthermore, conclusion implies you're done.
+You're not done.
+When it comes to learning, you're never done.
+I will only point you to what you might want to undertake next.

 Okay, everything is clear?
 You know what you can skip, what you can skim, and what you have to pay close attention to?
 Good.
 [Let's start with assembing the Pi](install-hardware-os.md).

 ___